Staggered Boards and Firm Value, Revisited

 University of Arizona - James E. Rogers College of Law; IAST - Fondation Jean-Jacques Laffont - TSE

 This paper revisits the association between firm value (as proxied by Tobin’s Q) and whether the firm has a staggered board.
-As is well known, in the cross-section firms with a staggered board tend to have a lower value.
-Using a comprehensive sample for 1978-2011, we show an opposite result in the time series: firms that adopt a staggered board increase in firm value, while de-staggering is associated with a decrease in firm value.
+Confirming prior studies, we find that in the cross-section firms with a staggered board tend to have a lower value.
+However, we obtain the opposite result in the time series: firms adopting a staggered board increase in value, while de-staggering is associated with a decrease in value.
 We further show that the decision to adopt a staggered board seems endogenous, and related to an ex ante lower firm value, which helps reconciling the existing cross-sectional results to our novel time series results.
-To explain our new results, we explore potential incentive problems in the shareholder-manager relationship.
-Short-term oriented shareholders may generate myopic incentives for the firm to underinvest in risky long-term projects.
-In this case, a staggered board may helpfully insulate the board from opportunistic shareholder pressure.
-Consistent with this, we find that the adoption of a staggered board has a stronger positive association with firm value for firms where such incentive problems are likely more severe: firms with more R&D, more intangible assets, more innovative and larger and thus likely more complex firms.
+To explain our new results, we explore whether staggered boards may promote long-term value creation by serving as a credible longer-term commitment device by the shareholders.
+Consistent with this, we find that adopting a staggered board has a stronger positive association with firm value for firms where such longer-term commitment seems more relevant, i.e., firms with more R&D, more intangible assets, more innovative and larger and thus likely more complex firms.

-Keywords: Staggered Boards, Classified Boards, Firm Value, Incentive Problems, Entrenchment
+Keywords: Staggered Boards, Classified Boards, Firm Value, Long-term Commitment, Entrenchment

 JEL Classification: G34, K22working papers series